cvat-ai/cvat/CONTRIBUTING.md

   wsl -d Ubuntu-18.04
   ```

-- Run all commands from this isntallation guide in WSL Ubuntu shell.
+- Run all commands from this installation guide in WSL Ubuntu shell.

 ## Setup additional components in development environment